 - I have an instrument worth tens of thousands of dollars, should I use your product?
 Any collector's instrument or valuable guitar regardless of price may possibly be worth more in original condition than having the original or vintage finish treated or restored.
 So we suggest leaving it as is or getting advice from a professional appraiser (a 1957 Chevy can be worth more with weathered original paint than a restored one).

 - Any instruments I can't use this on?
 What about some of the new "worn" or "faded" finishes by Gibson and Fender?
 If your guitar is high gloss you can use all of our products.
 This includes all major brands like Fender, Gibson, Taylor, Martin, PRS, Ibanez, Jackson, etc - these are all fine to polish.
 There are a few exceptions: Some Rickenbacker models are not compatible with polishing, but you can use wax.
-Many violins should not be polished regardless of finish luster, including oil or shellac coatings.
+Many violins should not be polished regardless of finish luster, including oil, varnish or shellac coatings; this would include other instruments with these finishes.
 Most orchestra instruments should not be polished; seek brass polishes, oils, and cleaners for them.
 Follow manufacturer instructions on your instrument.
 Avoid non-gloss surfaces.
 A few companies are making new guitars like guitars of yesteryear with a "soft gloss".
 This includes the Gibson VOS line.
 Some Gibson Les Paul "worn" finishes or Fender's Worn 50s Telecaster even have wear marks & missing finish straight from the factory to appear used.
 Because these are made to look worn or have no glossy finish, it is not recommended to polish them.
 You can use the product on any other high gloss guitars by Fender & Gibson.
 Other stringed instruments besides guitars and basses: some have special sensitive finishes, therefore you would need to check with their manufacturer for care instructions before polishing.
 Our detail cleaning sprays & wax CAN be used on any guitar - but avoid unfinished wood or neck areas without a high gloss finish.
+Non-gloss finishes should not be rubbed much, even a towel alone can affect these finishes if rubbed aggressively.
 If your guitar has artwork and logos these must be well under the clearcoat, and most are.
-(Note that the vast majority (about 95%) of guitars are high gloss and can be polished regularly)
+If you have an uncommon brand guitar or situation, it's always best to contact us or the manufacturer first before polishing!
+Note - the vast majority (about 95%) of guitars are high gloss and can be polished or cleaned.

 Silicone or silicone-free?
 I've heard silicone should be avoided...
 Does your polish contain silicone?
 No silicone!
 Many guitar enthusiasts and repair shop avoid silicone.
 While it technically is not harmful for your finish (many industry polishes and waxes contain silicone) it can be a little more work to clean and remove in the rare event you decide to strip and repaint your guitar, and most people will never need to do that.
 For these reasons though we are happy to report our polishes are silicone-free.